epfl-ada/ada-2024-project-phpjj1/README.md

 # Project-phpjj1
 This is the ADA 2024/25 project repository for the group phpjj1.

+** The Datastory can be found in the following link: https://ada.freemanjiang.com

 # Emotions as the Secret Architects of Cinema

 ## Abstract